-We take the health and well-being of everyone who uses the PSF Community Center very seriously.
-As confirmed cases of COVID-19 increase, we want to let you know what we are doing to keep community members safe at the PSF Community Center.
+We take the health and well-being of everyone who uses the PSF Community Center incredibly seriously.

 The CDC recommends that you engage in the following precautions to aid in preventing the spread of cold, flu, and other illnesses that transmit this time of year: